Learning an Image Editing Model without Image Editing Pairs: Limitation

-\lblsec{limitation} A limitation of our framework is the lack of pixel-wise supervision to preserve regions that should remain unchanged under a given edit instruction.
+\myparagraph{Alignment between input and edited image.} A limitation of our framework is the lack of pixel-wise supervision to preserve regions that should remain unchanged given an edit instruction.
 Consequently, edited images can deviate from the input image in details or spatial alignment, as shown in \reffig{identity_limitation}, $1^{\text{st}}$ column.
-While our VLM-based editing loss includes a question to check consistency between the input and edited images, it does not enforce pixel-level alignment.
-Empirically, we find that current VLMs struggle to detect subtle changes.
-To mitigate this, we experiment with an additional LPIPS~\citep{zhang2018unreasonable} loss between the input and output edited images.
-As shown in the last column of \reffig{identity_limitation}, this improves consistency but also negatively impacts editing quality, particularly for edit-types like \emph{Removal}.
-Future work could explore specialized VLMs that are more sensitive to fine-grained, pixel-level differences.
+While our VLM-based editing loss includes a question to check consistency between the input and edited images (Identity-preservation question in \refsec{method_details}), it does not enforce pixel-level alignment, since current VLMs struggle to detect subtle changes and minor details.

+Here, we experiment with two regularization losses that can improve the alignment between input and edited images in regions that should not be edited: (1) LPIPS~\citep{zhang2018unreasonable} loss between input and edited image, and (2) Cycle loss~\citep{zhu2017unpaired} between input and cycle-edited image.

+In the cycle loss, for an edited image (e.g., remove the flower pot), we apply a reverse edit to it (e.g., add a flower pot) and encourage this reversal to reconstruct the original input image.
+We compute the reconstruction loss between the input and reverse-edited image in the SigLIP~\citep{zhai2023sigmoid} feature space.
+We select SigLIP’s global embedding over fine-grained feature spaces like LPIPS to provide flexibility when reverse instructions are ambiguous (e.g., restoring the exact original object).
+For training with cycle loss, we add it to our training objective after $4$K iterations.
+The reverse edit instruction for each (image, instruction) pair is generated using Qwen-32B VLM.

+While LPIPS loss improves consistency, it degrades editing quality, particularly for edit-types like \emph{Removal}, as shown in \reffig{identity_limitation}.
+Cycle loss works better in comparison but still has lower edit success than ours, shown in \reffig{supp_limitation_2}.
+The overall VIEScore on GEdit-Bench for LPIPS and cycle loss is $4.52$ and $5.21$ respectively, compared to $6.10$ for Ours.
+However, we anticipate that as VLMs improve, with the capability of nuanced, pixel-level assessment, it will also help improve the input-edit alignment in our method without requiring additional regularization.

+\myparagraph{VLM supervision for difficult editing tasks.} While NP-Edit can successfully edit images for various challenging edit-types like actions ($2^{\text{nd}}$ last row in \reffig{results_editing}) and shape changes (\reffig{limitation_difficult} (a)), our method is fundamentally upper bounded by the VLM’s ability to understand and reason about image editing.
+Consequently, it currently fails at tasks requiring complex spatial reasoning (e.g., moving objects), as VLMs struggle to provide meaningful feedback in these scenarios.
+We show sample failure case examples in \reffig{limitation_difficult} (b).
+As unified generative models and Vision–Language Models advance, the instruction-following capabilities learned through our NP-Edit training framework are expected to improve correspondingly.